ZivFung/STM32H743_Micromouse_2018/README.md

   This is the software running on my micromouse tracer's Microcontroller STM32H743.
 The Project is developed by Keil IDE and completed at December 2, 2018.
 Tracer attended the 39th All Japan Micromouse Contest-Classicmouse Contest at Tokyo Polytechnic University.
 He completed the maze search in 31.403 seconds at the contest.
 # Micromouse Contest
   Typically everybody has 5 chance to search the maze and the shortest search time will be recorded.
 It is useful that once your mouse completely search the maze with low speed, you can make your mouse record the whole maze.
 Then, the next turn, your mouse would find the shortest way by algorithm(tracer use flood fill algorithm) to get to the destination with his highest speed (because it is easier to control the mouse when all his future motion is known), which we called "rush".
-# Video Record For Successful Rush Of Tracer
+# Video Records of Tracer's Successful Rush
   The first gif is normal video speed of one successful rush.
 Tracer already searched the maze and found the optimized way to the destination.
 ![image](https://github.com/ZivFung/STM32H743_Micromouse_2018/blob/master/Rush.gif)